Engineering Ignorance Defined II|

 Here is the 3D model of the above weldment done in an hour.

 Now here is the AID generated from that model.
 I can easily put in the dimensions, notes and Part List (BOM).
 No more than an hour or two.

 Oboe is working with Solidworks.
 Solidworks does not provide a standalone drafting (drawing) module.
 It provides a documentation module like I used above.
-This was IronCAD.
-But work identically.
-In fact Pro/e that is also based on this documentation paradigm To prove there are no drawing capabilities in Solidworks, Dassault had a Autocad clone called Draftsight for doing drawings.
+This was IronCAD, but they both work identically.
+In fact Pro/e that is also based on this documentation paradigm.
+To prove there are no drawing capabilities in Solidworks, Dassault has a Autocad clone called Draftsight for doing drawings.
 No not "2D drawings", just drawings.